-The first French Stata Users Group meeting was Thursday, July 6, 2017, but you can still view the program below.
+The first French Stata Users Group meeting was Thursday, 6 July 2017 but you can view the program and presentation slides below.

 sdmxuse: Module to import data from statistical agencies using the SDMX standard